vascolleitao/las/README.md

 ### An example of using the reduce skeleton

-This example show how to summ all the elemnts of one collection.
+This example shows how to sum all elemnts of one collection.

 ```cpp
 std::vector<int> vec{ 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 };